OSSU Blog 1 - Progress Update from October 18, 2025 until January 24, 2026

 You'll come across a calculus example with a derivative during one of the lectures but don't worry if you haven't taken calculus yet.
 You don't need to know that specific topic to do well in the course, as it doesn't show up on problem sets.

 I don't regret taking this course.
 It helped me brush up on my fundamentals knowledge.
-Though I'd say like 80-90% of it was review.
+Though I'd say like 80-90% of it was review for me.

 If you're a beginner, definitely take this course.
-If you find it too difficult, keep trying, ask for help in the Discord, or read the GitHub for easier alternatives, then maybe revisit this course.
+The knowledge is fundamental.
+If you find it too difficult, try asking for help in the Discord, or read the GitHub for easier alternatives, then maybe revisit this course.

-If you're experienced, you can probably get away with skipping this course.
+If you're experienced, especially with Python, you can probably get away with skipping this course.
 Most of it will probably be review if you've taken a proper introductory to CS/programming course and are a decent programmer.

 Overall I am happy with what I've accomplished so far.
 I'm averaging about 18.57 hours each week of total effort on OSSU.
 For my next run, I'm aiming for closer to 20 hours each week.
 But maybe I'll take 2 courses instead of 3 concurrently, not sure yet.